FAQs - Person Search API

 Can I exclude PDL IDs in a Person Search call to avoid spending duplicate credits?

-No. We haven't designed the API to exclude results by PDL ID.
-You could theoretically exclude by another primary-key identifier (for example, email), but you will eventually run into limitations due to our infrastructure.
-Unlike the persistent PDL ID, other primary key identifiers like email or LinkedIn URL are non-persistent and we cannot guarantee them across releases.
+You can technically exclude up to 1,000 PDL IDs in a single search query, however you will eventually run into limitations due to our infrastructure.
+While the PDL ID is mostly persistent, it's possible that the IDs can get merged, deleted, or opted out from our dataset across releases.
 Additionally, we will truncate extremely long queries in our internal logs, making it more difficult to assist you should you need technical support.
 At some point in the future, we will place limitations on query length and/or performance time to avoid these costly queries.